Updated 23 June 2022

 Information We Automatically Collect

-- When you visit our site or use GP Strategies site services, as do many companies, some information is collected and recorded automatically such as your computer’s operating system, Internet Protocol (IP) address, access times, browser type and language, and the website you visited before our corporate sites, so we are aware of transfers and linking for security due diligence (blocking and enhancing) of our site and to protect you the user.
+- When you visit our site or use Toshiba site services, as do many companies, some information is collected and recorded automatically such as your computer’s operating system, Internet Protocol (IP) address, access times, browser type and language, and the website you visited before our corporate sites, so we are aware of transfers and linking for security due diligence (blocking and enhancing) of our site and to protect you the user.
 This is logged automatically and stored in log files.
 We also collect information about your usage and activity on our corporate sites.
 We may tie your IP address to information we automatically collect on our corporate sites.
 We may also tie information we automatically collect with personal information, such as your login ID and information you give us for a registration.
 We use our own products, and products of third parties acting on our behalf, to analyze, optimize, securely protect and improve our site.

-- GP will also collect information on your usage to ensure the security of the data we collect on behalf of our clients.
+- Toshiba will also collect information on your usage to ensure the security of the data we collect on behalf of our clients.
 You cannot opt-out of this collection and processing as it is necessary to ensure the security of the service we provide for our sites and for our clients.

 - We have not identified any information technology shortfalls in data privacy transmission and storage encryption.